contextcraft/contextcraft/README.md

 # Approach
 ![ContextCraft](ContextCraftOverviewFinal.PNG)
 # [Best Example Extraction](https://github.com/propaki/Automethod/tree/main/SFT-Training-Corpus):
-This project retrieves related examples from a pre-defined corpus based on a given functional description (𝑓𝑑) to aid in method name generation.
-Similarity between the query (𝑓𝑑) and corpus examples (𝑒) is measured by comparing their functional descriptions (𝐷(𝑒)).
+This module retrieves related examples from a dataset based on a given functional description (𝑓𝑑) to aid in method name generation.
+Similarity between the query (𝑓𝑑) and corpus examples (𝑒) is measured by comparing their functional descriptions (𝐷(𝑒)):
 ![Best Example Eq1](eq1.PNG)

 Similarity is calculated using cosine similarity on vectorized descriptions, utilizing BERT embeddings for state-of-the-art performance: